Quick Picks

 Standout Feature

-Jira integration + structured documentation
+Jira integration and structured documentation

 Ideal Company Size

-50-10,000+ employees
+20-10,000+ employees

 Strengths

-- +Structured page hierarchy
+- +Strong page hierarchy and space organization

 Limitations

-- -Less flexible than Notion
+- -Less flexible than Notion for non-documentation use cases

 Best For